pavan3401/ALB-Logs-to-Elasticsearch/README.md

  ES_TIMESTAMP_FIELD_NAME: The field name of event timestamps.
 Defaults to `timestamp`.
  ES_EXTRA_FIELDS: A json object with static fields appended to each record.
 E.g. `{"environment":"foo", "deployment":"bar"}`
  ES_BULKSIZE: The number of log lines to bulk index into ES at once.
 Try 200.
+ GEOIP_LOOKUP_ENABLED: set to "true" if you want to use GeoIP lookup
  ```

 * The following authorizations are required: